CMSgov/CMCS-DSG-DSS-Certification-Staging/certification-process.md

 ## From this repo vendors can:
 - Get direct access to the CMS required outcomes or recommended metrics
-- Share suggestions and feedback to CMS regaurding  outcomes requirements and processes (email MESOutcomesRepo@cms.hhs.gov)
+- Share suggestions and feedback to CMS regaurding  outcomes requirements and processes (email MESCertificationRepo@cms.hhs.gov)